Quantumind Review: A Safer Adderall Alternative?

 Quantumind ingredients

-The ingredients in Quanumind are shown above, and some have clinical research backing for nootropic effect.
+The active ingredients in Quanumind are shown above.

-L-tyrosine is an amino acid shown to promote cognitive flexibility in a 2015 clinical trial, but the dose used was 2,000 mg, or over 8 times more than the dose in Quantumind.
+L-tyrosine is an amino acid shown to promote cognitive flexibility in a 2015 clinical trial, but the dose used was 2,000 mg, or over eight times the dose in Quantumind.

 Alpha lipoic acid was shown to improve learning capacity in an animal study, but again the dose used was drastically higher than that in Quantumind.

-We’re unable to identify any clinical research suggesting that the remaining active ingredients in this formulation have nootropics effects at the included doses.
+We’re unable to identify any clinical research suggesting that the remaining active ingredients in this formulation have nootropic effects at the stated doses.

 Often, companies will sell a product under another brand’s name on Amazon to try and capture some of the consumer interest, and that appears to be the case here.